Skip to Main Content

 When is the institutional hierarchy updated?

 The institutional hierarchy is updated once per year as based on a ‘snapshot’ of ECU staff taken at that time.
-The latest update to the hierarchy was completed in July 2022.
+Updates occur in July/August each year.

 Are Scopus Author ID profiles cleaned as part of the hierarchy update?